michelesr/thesis/src/ccba.md

       image: postgres:9.4
       env_file: ./settings.env

-For the `proxy` component, the configuration files are mounted from `./proxy` to `/etc/nginx/conf.d` in read-only mode, the `80` (http) and `443` (https) ports are exposed in the host `8080` and `8443` of the host machine, `front` and `back` containers are linked in order to allow Nginx to connect to the application frontend and backend.
+For the `proxy` component, the configuration file `./proxy/site.conf.dev` is mounted to `/etc/nginx/conf.d` in read-only mode, the `8080` (http) and `8443` (https) ports are exposed, `front` and `back` containers are linked in order to allow Nginx to connect to the application frontend and backend.

-For the `front` component, the directory containing the source code of the AngularJS interface are mounted inside `/code/ui` in read-write mode to allow their conversion by HarpJS.
+For the `front` component, the directory containing the source code of the AngularJS interface is mounted inside `/code/ui` in read-write mode to be served by HarpJS.
+Write permissions on the file system are required in order to allow file processing by HarpJS.

-For the `backend` component, source code and fixtures are mounted inside the container, and the `7000` is exposed from uWSGI to enable direct http connection for debug purposes.
+For the `back` component, source code and fixtures are mounted inside the container, and the `7000` is exposed from uWSGI to enable direct http connection for debug purposes.
 The backend is linked to `db` container to access database features and the `settings.env` file is used for instancing environment